Vietnamese Spring Rolls Recipe (Gỏi Cuốn) w/ Peanut Sauce

 Spring Roll Wrapping (Full Wrapping Guide)

-• Add warm water to a plate and soak the rice paper sheet for about 5-10 seconds.
-Soak the rice paper just enough so that it is pliable and easy to handle, but remove the sheet before it gets too soft and sticky.
-Lay rice paper on a plate and begin to assemble your roll.
+• Add warm water to a plate or a vertical dipping bowl, and soak the rice paper sheet for about 3-6 seconds.
+Soak the rice paper just enough so that it's fully submerged then remove.
+It will continue to soften after removing from the water.
+We want it pliable and easy to handle, but not too soft and sticky.

-• Fold the left and right sides towards the middle so that it's snug.
-Lay some chives lengthwise with one end poking out.
+• Lay some chives lengthwise with one end poking out.
 Then fold the bottom up to cover the noodles.
 You want to keep the roll tight, so lightly squeeze it together as you roll.
-Continue to roll upwards to complete the spring roll.

 Peanut Dipping Sauce (Full Recipe Post Here)